 Mosaics depicting fishing activities were another popular subject; they provide interesting information on how fish was caught; very often Cupids (as at Leptis Magna) or children (as at Antioch) were portrayed as fishermen.
-In this mosaic instead tanned fishermen are portrayed in a realistic way; in addition they are not fishing in a generic sea, but in that of Hippo Regius, the monuments of which are depicted with precision although in isolation.
+In this mosaic instead tanned fishermen are portrayed in a realistic way, similar to what can be seen in a mosaic from Thugga in Tunisia; in addition they are not fishing in a generic sea, but in that of Hippo Regius, the monuments of which are depicted with precision although in isolation.

 Musée d'Hippone: Mosaic of the Hunt

 The most spectacular mosaic found at Hippo Regius depicts a series of hunting scenes in a landscape of olive and palm trees.
 The hunt is a very peculiar one because it is aimed at catching wild animals alive.
 This activity was an important economic resource for the region because the animals were shipped to Carthage, Rome and other large cities of the Empire for venationes in the amphitheatres.
 These combats could be between two animals or an animal and a gladiator.

 The central scene shows how lions and leopards were captured alive.
 The wild animals were attracted in a designated spot by some cattle offered as a bait; then the hunters with torches scared them and forced them towards nets where they were eventually captured.
 A very large mosaic at Villa del Casale in Sicily shows another step of this lucrative trade: the shipping of the animals to their final destination.